icicimov/blog/_posts/2016-9-8-Building-VPC-with-Terraform-in-Amazon-AWS.md

 * Create a multi tier VPC (Virtual Private Cloud) in specific AWS region
 * Create 2 Private and 1 Public Subnet in the specific VPC CIDR
 * Create Routing Tables and attach them to the appropriate subnets
-* Create a NAT instance with ASG (Auto Scaling Group) to server as default gateway for the private subnets
+* Create a NAT instance with ASG (Auto Scaling Group) to serve as default gateway for the private subnets
 * Create Security Groups to use with EC2 instances we create
 * Create SNS notifications for Auto Scaling events

 This is a step-by-step walk through, the source code will be made available at some point.

+We will need an SSH key uploaded and a SNS topic created in our AWS account before we start.

 ## Building Infrastructure